msuscens/Kitty-Masters/README.md

     b.
 Remove depreciated ethereum.enable() method, replacing it with: ethereum.request({ method: 'eth_accounts' })

-5. Update to use (latest) OpenZeppelin contracts
+5. Update KittyContract & KittyMArketplace to use OpenZeppelin contracts
     a.
-Install OpenZeppelin contracts (v4.1.0):
+Install latest OpenZeppelin contracts (v4.1.0):
         $ npm install @openzeppelin/contracts
     b.
 Replace local versions of IERC721.sol, IERC721Receiver.sol, and Ownable.sol (in KittyMasters/contracts) with @openZeppelin versions
         of each of these interfaces/contracts (in the directory: node_modules/@openzeppelin/contracts).
-        This required improving (correcting!) the inherritence structure (from contracts and interfaces), ie, they are now as follows: interface IKittyContract is IERC721 { ... }
+        This required improving (correcting!) the inheritance structure (from contracts and interfaces), ie, they are now as follows: interface IKittyContract is IERC721 { ... }
             contract KittyContract is Ownable, IKittyContract { ... }